Fight Club: Legacy and cultural impact

-A Fight Club video game was released by Vivendi Universal Games in 2004 for the PlayStation 2, Xbox, and for mobile phones.
-The game was a critical and commercial failure, and was panned by such publications and websites as GameSpot, Game Informer, and IGN.
+A Fight Club video game was released by Vivendi Universal Games in 2004 for the PlayStation 2, Xbox and for mobile phones.
+The game was a critical and commercial failure and was panned by such publications and websites as GameSpot, Game Informer and IGN.
 The video game Jet Set Radio, initially released in 2000 for Sega's Dreamcast console, was inspired by the film's anti-establishment themes.

 In 2003, Fight Club was listed as one of the "50 Best Guy Movies of All Time" by Men's Journal.
 In 2004 and 2006, Fight Club was voted by Empire readers as the eighth and tenth greatest film of all time, respectively.
 Total Film ranked Fight Club as "The Greatest Film of our Lifetime" in 2007 during the magazine's tenth anniversary.
 In 2007, Premiere selected Tyler Durden's line, "The first rule of fight club is you do not talk about fight club," as the 27th greatest movie line of all time.
 In 2008, readers of Empire ranked Tyler Durden eighth on a list of the 100 Greatest Movie Characters.
 Empire also identified Fight Club as the 10th greatest movie of all time in its 2008 issue The 500 Greatest Movies of All Time.

 In 2010, two viral mash-up videos featuring Fight Club were released.
 Ferris Club was a mash-up of Fight Club and the 1986 film Ferris Bueller's Day Off.
 It portrayed Ferris as Tyler Durden and Cameron as the narrator, "claiming to see the real psychological truth behind the John Hughes classic".
-The second video Jane Austen's Fight Club also gained popularity online as a mash-up of Fight Club's fighting rules and the characters created by 19th-century novelist Jane Austen.
+The second video, Jane Austen's Fight Club, also gained popularity online as a mash-up of Fight Club's fighting rules and the characters created by 19th-century novelist Jane Austen.

+In a 2023 interview, Fincher expressed that he was appalled by some interpretations of the film by masculinists, stating: “The fact that it has been misinterpreted by people whose points of view I couldn’t really imagine is alarming.”
+He added that he “thought the movie was funny,” and emphasized that both the novel and the film were “fairly obviously” a critique of the “Nietzschean Übermensch,” as well as “a cautionary tale about what to do with the anger engendered by your disenfranchisement.”